Abai’s Riddle: 8. Conclusion

 Zabytyi.
 The Story Kazakhs Cannot Forget.
 In Sibirskii Vestnik, issue 60, 1892.
 Umytylgan.
 The Story Kazakhs Cannot Forget.
 In Dala Walayatïnïng Gazetí, issues 29, 31-32, 34-40, 1892.
 Mukhtar Magauin.
 Unknown Story of Abai.
 In Abai.kz, July 11, 2015.
 Talasbek Asemqulov.
 Abai’s Book (2004) and Abai’s Greatest Riddle (2005).
 In Talasbek Asemqulov: Writings.
 Almaty, 2016, pp. 178-184.
 Mukhtar Auezov.
 To the Researchers of Abai.
 In Fifty-Volume Complete Collection of Writings.
 Volume 15.
 Articles, Research and Plays.
 1937-1940.
 Almaty, 2004, pp. 30-33.

 I would like to thank Abay Myrzagaly for his factchecking and his many transcriptions from the Arabic script.
 I also would like to thank Eldes Orda, for his translations from the Arabic script.
-Many thanks to Laura Berdikhojayeva for lengthy discussions on the subject and for an excellent translation of this article into the Kazakh language.
+Many thanks to Laura Berdikhojayeva for an excellent translation of this article into the Kazakh language.
 Without the electronic resources of the Central Scientific Library and the National Library of Kazakhstan, this research would not have been possible.
 I also want to thank Möldir Oskenbai for assisting me with additional library research.
 I’m grateful to Vera Saveliyeva, a scholar of Russian and Kazakh literature, whose generous advice has encouraged me to dive into the 130-year history of the most famous unknown writer of Kazakhstan.
 I also thank Evgeny Dobrenko, a scholar of Soviet and post-Soviet literature, who offered me generous advice on researching sources of the Soviet era.
 And, finally, many thanks to my foster brother, Rauan Esirkenov, for his impeccable negotiation skills and fast delivery service.

 Previous section: https://www.zaurebatayeva.blog/post/abai-qunanbai-riddle-7-soviet-union